ibm-watson-iot/iot-java/README.md

 To process the status updates received by your subscriptions you need to register an event callback method.
 The messages are returned as an instance of the Status class:

-The following properties are set for both ìConnectî and ìDisconnectî status events:
+The following properties are set for both ‚ÄúConnect‚Äù and ‚ÄúDisconnect‚Äù status events:

 * status.clientAddr - string
 * status.protocol - string